 Preparations for the open studio/ pop up exhibition on the last day of our residencies are always somewhat frantic.
-The slow pace we cultivate during the two week residency period is accelerated with the rush to prepare the space and the experience we want to share with our guests.
+The slow pace we cultivate during the two week residency period are accelerated with the rush to prepare the space and the experience we want to share with our guests.
 By five pm on Saturday afternoon, we were just putting away the scissors and duct tape, finishing setting up the lighting, when the first guests began to arrive.

 Miraflores is one of the old Moorish water mills in Santa Lucia, now serving as one of the studios we work in.
 It sits at the top of the hill, overlooking the valley and the town of Vejer de la Frontera.
 In the olden days, water was channeled from the spring in La Muela (the village at the top of the hill) and led through a system of aqueducts and channels into the seven mills purposely built for harnessing the downward force of the water.
 Now, these mills are abandoned and BeeTime is inhabiting them with a variety of creative interventions.

 Friends, neighbors, local artists, activists, and teachers from the University of Seville were among our guests that day.
 They congregated like a family, sharing warmth and support for our initiative.
 They enjoy coming to meet the new resident artists each year, to experience the village and the Bee Project, through the sensitive vantage points different artists bring with them.

 It seemed longer than just two weeks had passed since the day we picked Rosamund, Fatema, Sabina and Tyler up from the bus stop.
 Two weeks can seem like two months in the Time of the Bee; slow time which enables the things that are usually overlooked in our busy lifestyles to surface and open new possibilities within our work.